redhat-developer/service-binding-operator/README.md

 ### Running Operator Locally

-Clone the repository and run `make local` using an existing `kube:admin` kube context.
+Clone the repository and run `make run` using an existing `kube:admin` kube context.

 ## Key Features